stefbp066/zoomcamp_capstone/README.md

    git clone https://github.com/stefbp066/zoomcamp_capstone.git
    cd zoomcamp_capstone

-2. **Set up GCP credentials**
+2. **Set up GCP credentials and resources**

-   - Go to your GCP Console.
+   - Resource creation (BigQuery dataset and GCS Bucket) can be done with Terraform.
-   - Create or select a service account with the necessary permissions (e.g., BigQuery Admin, Storage Admin, Compute Admin).
+   - Create or select service accounts with the necessary permissions on the GCP console (e.g., BigQuery Admin, Storage Admin, Compute Admin).
+The only necessary service account for the deployed pipeline itself is for Kestra, as it takes care of the dbt transforms as long as the Kestra flow is sync-ed to the right subdirectory with the `dbt_project.yml` and other files in your repo.
-   - Generate a key and download the JSON file.
+   - Generate a key and download the JSON files.
    - Save it to your local machine and mount it in Docker using:

      ```yaml